 When he slips up and has an accident, it might seem natural to give him a consequence.
-However, remember that the issue is often physical, and especially at the beginning of the process, he can’t control it yet.
+However, remember that the issue is often physical — and especially at the beginning of the process, he can’t control it yet.
 His body needs more time to adjust and learn to work properly.
-Only give consequences for things that are truly done on purpose, e.g. lying or refusing to cooperate with the plan.
+Only give consequences for things that are truly done on purpose — i.e. lying or refusing to cooperate with the plan.

 And it can be a bumpy, long road.
 But it’s so worth the travel.
-It took us a year and a half to come out on the other side.
+It took us 1 ½ years to come out on the other side.
 Remember, there’s always a bonus for going through hard things.
-Our son learned that sometimes life gives you problems that require hard work and perseverance.
-You might think it will never get better, but stick with it.
+Our son learned that sometimes life gives you problems that require hard work and perseverance, and you might think it will never get better, but stick with it.
 It will.

 What techniques have been successful for your kids when it comes to bathroom accidents?